What is Christianity?

 Christians in the World

-baptisms and funerals.
+Churches, especially church buildings, are the most common and instantly recognisable feature of a Christian presence in British culture.
+For many people, however, the only times they will venture inside a church will be for the significant moments in their lives, such as weddings, baptisms, and funerals.
 Christmas and Easter services also attract infrequent worshippers.
 However, churches are open to anyone who wishes to attend, whether a professing Christian or not.
-Services are generally on Sundays but many churches also hold communion or prayer services on some weekdays.
+Services are generally on Sundays, but many churches also hold communion or prayer services on some weekdays.
 Traditional denominations appoint ministers or priests to lead worship and maintain a cohesive Christian community.
-This may be less so in other more recent church structures, but some form of pastor is usually available as the first contacft point for any community.
+This may be less so in other more recent church structures, but some form of pastor is usually available as the first contact point for any community.

 Being a Christian is not simply about going to church, however.
-The concept of renewal and rebirth are explored in many ways by different Christians, but at the root is the need to be missional: to take the message of the Gospels into the world.
-Christians talk of their ministry to the world, which, translated is all about service.
-Jesus taught that, whilst he was the Son of God he was our servant, and that Christians should seek to serve for the glory of God and to help bring God’s Kingdom to the notice of all humanity.
+The concepts of renewal and rebirth are explored in many ways by different Christians, but at the root is the need to be missional: to take the message of the Gospels into the world.
+Christians talk of their ministry to the world, which, translated, is all about service.
+Jesus taught that, whilst he was the Son of God, he was our servant, and that Christians should seek to serve for the glory of God and to help bring God’s Kingdom to the notice of all humanity.
 Again, it is through renewal that a deeper relationship with God can be found, and renewal requires transformation.

-humanity.
-Caring for the poor, walking with the excluded and challenging social injustices are all ways that society, and therefore humanity, can be transformed and renewed.
+Social and spiritual transformation are essential parts of a Christian life, and Jesus provided a model — Jesus is often described as a model for all humanity.
+Caring for the poor, walking with the excluded, and challenging social injustices are all ways that society, and therefore humanity, can be transformed and renewed.
 Christians in the United Kingdom have been leaders of cultural and political systems that have cared for the poor and supported those on the margins of society.

 Useful links